benc-uk/kube-workshop/02-container-registry/readme.md

 --image smilr/data-api:latest
 ```

+If you wish to check and see imported images, you can go over to the ACR resource in the Azure portal, and into the 'Repositories' section.

 ## 🔌 Connect AKS to ACR

+Kuberenetes requires a way to authenticate and access images stored in private registries.
 There are a number of ways to enable Kubernetes to pull images from a private registry, however AKS provides a simple way to configure this through the Azure CLI.

 ```bash
 az aks update --name $AKS_NAME --resource-group $RES_GROUP \